 A two-story porch adds loads of charm to this downtown inn.
 One of the benefits of staying in Fish Creek is that you can walk to pretty much anything – parks, stores, coffee shops, the waterfront, and oodles of restaurants.

 Here’s yet another inn located on the main drag.
 This is White Gull Inn where they host popular fish boils.
-We didn’t make it to any of the fish boils on the island since most of my family doesn’t like fish and there were so many other things competing for our time.
+We didn’t make it to any of the fish boils since most of my family doesn’t like fish and there were so many other things competing for our time.

 I did capture a photo of vacationers enjoying the fish boil behind the inn.
 I don’t feel like I missed anything since we enjoyed a low country fish boil at our recent farm dinner.